 Superman’s domain was my second favorite.
 I loved that Snyder added a bed for Krypto.
 That was a great touch.
 You just cannot have Superman without Krypto.

-The way that Snyder uses the Hall of Justice and the cafeteria scene lead me to another over arching theme to Snyder’s Justice League that I adore.
+The way that Snyder uses the Hall of Justice and the cafeteria scene leads me to another overarching theme of Snyder’s Justice League that I adore.
 Snyder has been able to take classic Silver Age trappings and themes and give them a modern twist.
 It is absolutely wonderful.
 Few comics will make me smile like a Silver Age DC comic book.
-The innocence, the unbridled imagination and the wild zaniness makes DC’s Silver Age stories such a delight to read.
+The innocence, the unbridled imagination, and the wild zaniness make DC’s Silver Age stories such a delight to read.

 I also dig that Snyder makes Batman a dick.
 This is exactly how I like my Batman.
 I love that Batman is willing to fabricate a threat and place Superman in mortal danger just to advance his own plan for the moon.
 Batman always believes that his plan is the best plan.
 Batman is also a character that is willing to do just about anything to achieve his goals.
 Batman is also a character that has been known to lack trust in the heroes around him.
 Snyder plays off all of these classic Batman personality traits and delivers a Batman that is always entertaining.

 The best writing in this issue is the final scene when Superman reveals to Batman that he knows that Batman is behind the Coronavores’ attack.
 Superman’s dialogue in this scene perfectly crystallizes what makes Batman so unique and special.
 Batman has always been the ultimate man.
 Batman has always symbolized the strengths of mankind in man’s eternal combat with God and/or gods as well as nature.
 Snyder captures that view of Batman in a concise but highly effective manner.